Best books to help you through grief

-While grief is ultimately a personal experience with individuals expressing and coping in many different ways, literature is often a form of solace for those who find it difficult to interact with people in the same way as prior to their loss.
 It is a way of understanding and being understood without speaking, without pity and at the rate that people can choose.
-Many people seek understanding through meditation, the finality of funerals, the visiting of grave stones or faith, however while consciously we may put our loss away, some part of our conscious lingers on in sadness.
-Through reading we can not only confront it but also absolve it.
+Many are used to processeing grief through meditation, the finality of funerals, the visiting of grave stones or in their faith, however while consciously we may put our loss away, some part of our conscious lingers on in sadness.
+Through reading grief books we can not only confront it but also absolve it.

 A Grief Observed – C S Lewis

-The oldest book on the list, A Grief Observed was published in 1961 under a pseudonym due to the candid nature of the prose and the questioning nature of the text.
-CS Lewis is best known for his young adult series that refer to the fantasy land of Narnia that has a Christian underpinning and an element of parable in each narrative.
+The oldest book on the list, A Grief Observed was published in 1961 under a pseudonym due to the candid conversation about grief it entails and the questioning nature of the text.
+C.S.
+Lewis is best known for his young adult series that refer to the fantasy land of Narnia that has a Christian underpinning and an element of parable in each narrative.
 Though the Christian aspect is seen throughout A Grief Observed, his blatant questioning of faith and his proximity to despair made many of Lewis’s readers uncomfortable.

 Wild Edge of Sorrow – Francis Weller

 The writing in this book frees grief and those grieving from the socially acceptable and therefore the expected behaviours of sorrow.
 In an effort for proactive and helpful advice, people often fail to listen and instead regurgitate a recently read strategies for dealing with grief without fully understanding what this sorrow entails.
 Francis Weller rejects this attitude and instead empowers those looking to acknowledge their grief in whatever way feels natural.